 Overnight in a small hotel or camping.

-Afterwards, we drive to Kibish through Omo National Park to visit the leas most remote Surma tribes deep in to their villages .
+Afterward, we drive to Kibish through Omo National Park to visit the leas most remote Surma tribes deep into their villages.

 We set up camp around the town of Kibish.

 In the morning, we’ll drive to Mizan, crossing through a number of untouched Surma villages.
-We’ll stop to know the tribes morning life activities without any interruption to their normal life but witnessing a wonderful and genuine activities up to their door steps.
+We’ll stop to know the tribe’s morning life activities without any interruption to their normal life but witnessing wonderful and genuine activities up to their doorsteps.
 Then we continue driving to Mizan Teferi and overnight in a hotel.

 In the morning, we continue our journey to Jimma through Bebeka.
 We’ll drive through a huge coffee plantation as well as dense forest.
-We’ll make several stops on our way up to photograph the natural beauty of this area .
-Jimma is recognised by UNESCO as one of the 31 places in the world that should be protected.
+We’ll make several stops on our way up to photograph the natural beauty of this area.
+Jimma is recognized by UNESCO as one of the 31 places in the world that should be protected.
 It has a rich variety of Botanical life with more than 2000 endemic plant species documented so far.

-Late in the afternoon we arrive to Jimma and overnight in an excellent Hotel.
+Late in the afternoon, we arrive in Jimma and overnight in an excellent Hotel.